Panera Bread Baked Potato Soup Copycat

 Serving suggestions:

-- Sandwiches are the perfect accompaniment to this soup for a quick, delicious lunch.
-Try it with Sloppy Joe sandwiches or these French Dip sandwiches.
+Sandwiches are the perfect accompaniment to this soup for a quick, delicious lunch or dinner.
+Try it with Sloppy Joe sandwiches that you can easily make in your slow cooker, or try these rich and tender French Dip sandwiches.
+A salad would also be amazing alongside this hearty soup.
+I like mine with a light and filling chickpea salad.

 How to store: